 This is some of what you can find in Celeste’s work:

-Synthetic versions of natural objects and mediations of wilderness
+Synthetic versions of natural objects and mediations of wildlife

 Mass produced symbolic objects used in celebration or ceremony gathered over time from various environments: cemeteries, sidewalks, thrift stores, deserts, forests, and beaches